TechEdDan2/bc20-5_flask-boggle/README.md

 ### Continued development

 I would like to make the game look better with some updates.
-I focussed on understanding how the project
+I focussed on understanding how the project went together and not on the UI / UX.

 ### Useful resources